Interview With Piet Van den Eynde

 Last year, on the Lumen Dei tour to Ladakh, I had the chance to meet Piet Van den Eynde.
 I was immediately impressed, not just with Piet’s photos and the amount of gear who could lug around, but also with his manner and generosity.
 I learnt a lot from shooting alongside Piet and watching him develop images.

-So, it’s great to see that he as a new ebook out today with Craft And Vision, called The Power of Black & White: In Adobe Lightroom & Beyond.
+So, it’s great to see that he as a new ebook out today called The Power of Black & White: In Adobe Lightroom & Beyond.
 It’s a very substantial book and for five dollars (even less with the discount code below) it represents great value.

 So, with this new ebook out, I thought it would be good to introduce Piet to you all in an interview,

 Q. Piet, how did you get into photography?

 Well, I have, like many other photographers apparently, a completely different background: mine used to be in finance.
 Which is really as mind- and soul-numbing as it sounds :-).
 So I looked for a more cultural antidote and since I was too impatient to take drawing courses, I chose photography at the Academy of Fine Arts where I live.
 So much for motivation!
 After a restructuring at my employer’s, I decided to give it a try to turn my hobby into my profession, as the saying goes…

 Q. You undertook an amazing photographic cycle tour of Asia.
 Tell us a little about that.